 Jan 2014 - Jun 2019 University of Geneva, CERN

-Researcher, PhD Student In my PhD I worked on the modelling of cyber-physical systems.
+PhD Student, Researcher In my PhD I worked on the modelling and verification of cyber-physical systems using DSLs.
 During the first three years of my PhD, I was placed at CERN, the European Organization for Nuclear Research, where I developed a method to automatically generate unit test cases based on source code written in the proprietary “Control” programming language.

 Mar 2013 - Sep 2013 British Broadcasting Corporation